nelvadas/microservices-with-openshift/lab1/README.md

 $ oc logs -f personneapi-1-build
 ```

-Once the build completed, the package jar is copied in the /deployments folder and the resulting application image is tagged and pushed in the docker registry.
+Once the build completed, the  jar is copied in the /deployments folder and the resulting application image is
+ pushed in the docker registry.

 ```
 ...